 - 1. Identify textual evidence to support conclusions drawn from text. - 2.
 Identify explicit meaning and details within text. - 3.
-Determine inferences and conclusions based on textual evidence. - 4.
-Discriminate among inferences, conclusions, and assumptions based on textual evidence. - 5.
-Determine and analyze the development of central ideas or themes from one or more texts. - 6.
-Summarize one or more texts using key supporting ideas and details. - 7.
-Determine how and why specific individuals, events, and ideas develop based on textual evidence. - 8.
-Determine the cause and effect relationship(s) among individuals, events, and ideas based on textual evidence
+Determine and distinguish between inferences and conclusions based on textual evidence. - 4.
+Determine and analyze the development of central ideas from one or more texts. - 5.
+Summarize one or more texts using key supporting ideas and details. - 6.
+Analyze how relationships between individuals, events, and ideas develop based on textual evidence.

-2 Knowledge of craft and structure based on text selections
+2 Knowledge of text structure and meaning based on text selections

-- 1. Interpret the meaning of words and phrases as used in text (e.g., figurative language, connotative language, technical meanings). - 2.
-Analyze how specific word choices shape meaning or tone. - 3.
-Analyze how the author uses organization and text structure(s) to convey meaning. - 4.
-Contrast the point of view of two or more authors on the same topic by analyzing their claims, reasoning, and evidence. - 5.
-Analyze how point of view and purpose shape the content and style of text.
+- 1. Interpret the meaning of words and phrases as used in text (e.g., figurative language, connotative language, academic vocabulary). - 2.
+Analyze how specific word choices contribute to meaning or tone. - 3.
+Analyze how authors use text structures and features to convey meaning. - 4.
+Analyze how perspective and purpose influence the content and structure of texts.